hcarnes/hcarnes.github.io/_posts/2020-2-18-javascript-symbol.markdown

 This post will review these 3 three use cases, so let's start at the top.

-## defining properties for objects in iteration
+## Defining properties for objects in iteration
 Symbols are defined using the `Symbol()` function.
 The argument passed to this function serves as a description of the Symbol.
 Each Symbol defined with `Symbol()` is distinct, even if they have the same argument value.

 ```javascript